-Command Definition add Add a new item for an entity. apply Apply changes on just the current entity. changes View a list of config areas with unapplied changes. delete Delete an item for an entity. discard Discard changes on just the current entity edit Making changes to configuration options without navigating through the hierarchy. exit Leave config mode without applying changes. help / ?
+Command Definition add Add a new item for an entity. apply Apply changes on just the current entity. changes View a list of config areas with unapplied changes. delete Delete an item for an entity. diff Show additions, removals, changes and functional differences between the input and running configurations.
+See also ogcli diff. discard Discard changes on just the current entity. edit Making changes to configuration options without navigating through the hierarchy. exit Leave config mode without applying changes. help / ?
 Display the available options for the configuration section.
-Can be used in combination with a command or configuration option to access help documentation. import/export Copy a config file from a specific network location to the console server and run the file.
+Can be used in combination with a command or configuration option to access help documentation.

+import/export Copy a config file from a specific network location to the console server and run the file.
 The import/export commands operate in bash, ie. outside of config CLI.
 You must exit config to operate the import/export features. show Display information relevant to the configuration section, highlighting changes. up/exit/ Allows users to traverse the configuration hierarchy.